-Here is a small map showing the effects of two other common uses for the RGB Curve: Darken and Contrast Enhancement.
+Here is a small node tree showing the effects of two other common uses for the RGB Curve: Darken and Contrast Enhancement.
 You can see the effect each curve has independently, and the combined effect when they are mixed equally.

 As you can hopefully see, our original magic monkey was overexposed by too much light.
 To cure an overexposure, you must both darken the image and enhance the contrast.

 In the top RGB curve, Darken, only the right side of the curve was lowered; thus, any X input along the bottom results in a geometrically less Y output.
 The Enhance Contrast RGB (S-shaped) curve scales the output such that middle values of X change dramatically; namely, the middle brightness scale is expanded, and thus, whiter whites and blacker blacks are output.
 To make this curve, simply click on the curve and a new control point is added.
 Drag the point around to bend the curve as you wish.
 The Mix node combines these two effects equally, and Suzanne feels much better.

 In the old days, a pattern was pressed into the paper mush as it dried, creating a mark that identified who made the paper and where it came from.
 The mark was barely perceptible except in just the right light.
 Probably the first form of subliminal advertising.
 Nowadays, people watermark their images to identify them as personal intellectual property, for subliminal advertising of the author or hosting service, or simply to track their image’s proliferation throughout the web.
 Blender provides a complete set of tools for you to both encode your watermark and to tell if an image has your watermark.